How Does PPC Bidding Work?

 Use PPC advertising in conjunction with sales or events

 These are tremendous opportunities for you to get in front of potential buyers immediately.
-If you have a closeout sale happening for the next three days, you can get a PPC campaign up and running in very little time.
+If you have a closeout sale happening in the next three days, you can get a PPC campaign up and running in very little time.

 Plus, if you know you’ll only need the PPC ad for a few days, you can simply prescribe a budget per day that you’re willing to pay.
 This will help keep your bidding in check, and your budget in the black.